Specialist In:

 Dilan is known for his strategic approach to litigation, as well as for his attention to detail and forensic questioning.
 He is well prepared for every situation and thinks quickly on his feet.
 Dilan is a thorough advocate and is committed to presenting all available arguments in a persuasive and succinct manner.

 Dilan aims to provide a stress-free experience for instructing solicitors.
-He takes a clear-thinking, practical approach to litigation, and remains calm during the pressures of litigation and when facing tight deadlines.
+He takes a clear- thinking, practical approach to litigation, and remains calm during the pressures of litigation and when facing tight deadlines.

 Dilan is regularly briefed by leading employer and employee-focused law firms, as well as directly by public and private organisations.
 He has represented organisations as diverse as BHP, Illawarra Coal, Westpac, Adobe Systems, Western Union and several State and Commonwealth Government agencies.
-Dilan has also represented several high-profile individuals, senior executives and employees of all levels.

 Since 2016, Dilan has been recognised in Doyle’s Leading Employment Junior Counsel for NSW and Australia.
 Dilan has also been recognised as a leading employment junior counsel in Chambers & Partners – Asia-Pacific.